History of Tuscany: Etruscan period

 The Etruscans were the first major civilization in this region; large enough to lay down a transport infrastructure, implement agriculture and mining, and produce vivid art.
 The Etruscans lived in Etruria well into prehistory.
 The civilization grew to fill the area between the Arno River and Tiber River from the 10th century, reaching their peak during the 7th century BC and 6th century BC, finally succumbing to the Romans by the first century.
-Throughout their existence, they lost territory to Magna Graecia, Carthage and Gaul.
 Despite being seen as distinct in its manners and customs by contemporary Greeks, the cultures of Greece, and later Rome, influenced the civilisation to a great extent.
 One reason for its eventual demise was this increasing absorption by surrounding cultures, including the adoption of the Etruscan upper class by the Romans.

 Roman period

 Soon after absorbing Etruria, Rome established the cities of Lucca, Pisa, Siena, and Florence, endowed the area with new technologies and development, and ensured peace.
 These developments included extensions of existing roads, introduction of aqueducts and sewers, and the construction of many buildings, both public and private.
 The Roman civilization in the West collapsed in the fifth century and the region was left to the Goths, and others.
 In the sixth century, the Longobards arrived and designated Lucca the capital of their Duchy of Tuscia.